ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 - Control the snake's direction.
 - Randomly place food items.
 - Detect when the snake's head touches the food.
-- Detect when the snake hits the border/wall  of the game grid.
+- Detect when the snake hits the wall of the game grid.
 - Detect when the snake hits itself.
 - Keep track of the score - how many food items are eaten.